TheCosmic04/Minecraft-Screen/README.md

 ## Client installation:
 1. You will need to install [node js](https://nodejs.org/).
 2. download the [node js client](/nodejs).
-3. open a cmd in the folder and execute this command `npm i jimp` then `npm i robotjs` (**Note**: if there are some errors while installing `robotjs` try start a cmd as administrator and use `npm install --global windows-build-tools`).
+3. open a cmd in the folder and execute this command `npm i jimp robotjs` (**Note**: if there are some errors while installing `robotjs` try start a cmd as administrator and use `npm install --global windows-build-tools`).
 4. now you can start the client by doing `node index.js`.

 ## Usage: